dmolitor/beautiful-jekyll/_posts/2021-04-30-parallel-vectorization-in-r.md

 Sys.time() - start_time
 #> Time difference of 1.410486 secs
 ```
 The speed up was almost seven-fold!
-Although these same results can be accomplished many different ways, this is a quick and easy way to acheive optimization both through
+Although these same results can be accomplished many different ways, this is a quick and easy way to acheive optimization through vectorization in parallel.

-the act of vectorization itself, and by doing it in parallel.
+## Warning ##

+Using `Vectorize` to vectorize functions is probably not the best or most stable way to do so, as discussed in [this blog post](https://www.jimhester.com/post/2018-04-12-vectorize/) by Jim Hester, unless you're fully aware of the possible side effects and drawbacks.
+So basically this post isn't super useful 😆